Meowrin/al-guides-temporary/Beginner General Guide.md

     - Class guns such as DD, CL, CA, BB are named accordingly: DD gun, CL gun, CA gun, BB gun
     - Dive Bombers: DB
     - Torpedo Bombers: TB
-    - Anti-air Gun: AA gun
+    - Anti-air Gun: AA
   * Limit Break: LB (all ships have 3 LB level: LB1, LB2 and LB3 or Max LB = MLB)
   * Blueprints: as there are many type of blueprints in the game, from PR ship blueprints to equipment blueprints, they are all collectively called BPs
   * Research ships and blueprints are collectively called PR (prototype) so PR BPs generally refers to PR ship BP (the currency to enhance PR ships)
-  * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call it Mindbreaker Juice~~
+  * Cognitive Chips (Mental Units): are often shorthanded to Chips or Cog Chips. ~~what I'd like to call Mindbreaker Juice~~
   * Upgrade Parts are generally called Plates instead, e.g Torp Plates instead of Torpedo Parts, AA Plates instead of Anti-Air Gun Part,  Aux Plates instead of General Parts.
 Why is General Parts called Aux Plates?
 Because Auxiliary Equipment, the 2 slots that all ships have (3 for ARs), are upgraded with General Parts so it becomes Aux Plates.
 </details>